InnovateUKGitHub/run_terraform/README.md

 #### Maintaining RES_CLASSes

 The `tfadmin` tool can be used to maintain RES_CLASSes.
-It will maintain the `res_classes` key in `./etc/run_terraform_validation.yml`, directory structures for user-defined variables in `./vars`.
+It will maintain the `res_classes` key in `./etc/run_terraform_validation.yml` and directory structures for user-defined variables in `./vars`.
 It will also create a copy of the template res_class of the same name from `/terraform/res_classes/.templates/<res_class>`.
 Should a template of the same name not exist, then a copy of the `misc` template will be used instead.